01252 36 46 91 30 Grosvenor Road, Aldershot, GU11 3EB Mon - Fri(9 am - 6 pm) / Sat & Sun - Closed

 64 / 64

-64) Which of the following is a key principle of data protection regulation?
+64) Which of the following is an example of written communication in the workplace?

 Your score is